staticbuild/staticbuild/readme.md

 	- [staticbuild.json]
 ```

-The `src/` sub-directory is the root of the site which can contain static `.html`,
+The `src/` sub-directory is the root of the site which can contain static
-`.js` and `.css` files as well as `.less` and `.htm` (nunjucks) files.
+`.html`, `.js` and `.css` files as well as `.less` and `.htm` (nunjucks) files.

+## Configuration

+Configuration is primarly read from a JSON file, named `staticbuild.json` by
+default.

+_The following sections may be incomplete. lib/config.js holds the truth._

-## Default Configuration
+### Default Configuration

-The default configured template engine and css preprocessor are the only supported options right now.
+The default configured template engine and css preprocessor are the only
+supported options right now.

-Here is a look at the default configuration (at the time of
+Here is the default configuration (_at the time of this writing_):
-this writing):

 ```json
 {